open-oni/oni-agent/README.md

 - `purge-batch <batch name>`: Purges the named batch.
 The return includes a job ID for monitoring its status.
 If the ID is -1 it means there's no task to perform, most likely the batch doesn't exist, so there's nothing to purge.
+- `batch-patch <original batch name> <new batch name>`: Takes one or more instructions from STDIN.
+The original batch is read and the instructions are carried out in a copy of that batch, `new batch name`. supported
+  instructions:
+  - `RemoveIssue <issue key>`: the copied batch will not have the issue identified by the given key.
+Issue keys are in the format `lccn/yyyymmddee`: lccn is the Library of Congress control number, `yyyy` is a four-digit year, `mm` is a two-digit month, `dd` is a two-digit day of the month, and `ee` is a two-digit edition for the issue (usually `01`).
 - `ensure-awardee <MARC Org Code> <Full awardee name>`: Checks if the given code exists in the `core_awardee` table.
 If it does, success is returned.
 If it doesn't, and full awardee name was given, the awardee is created and